ssuryanarayanan/Qi-Docs/docs/Searching.rst

 ============= ========================================
 SearchText    Streams returned
 ------------- ----------------------------------------
-“temp*”       stream1 and stream3
+â€œtemp*â€       stream1 and stream3
-“calc*”       only stream3
+â€œcalc*â€       only stream3
-“DeviceAc*”   all 3 streams returned.
+â€œDeviceAc*â€   all 3 streams returned.
-“humidity*”   no streams returned.
+â€œhumidity*â€   no streams returned.
 ============= ========================================

 The ``skip`` and ``count`` parameters determine which streams are returned when more than one stream matches the ``searchText`` criteria.